panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 ### Proofs of the issue that make me support in flavor of making Super Mario Mash-up Pack to multiple platforms:
   - ~~The physical game card box does not have a disclaimer~~ no longer an issue to new copies since mid 2024
-  - Platform restriction feature is broken with me finding a workaround to it and [people's discovery of it taking too far in Create World Screen](https://bugs.mojang.com/browse/MCPE-189600)
+  - Platform restriction feature is broken with [people's discovery of it taking too far in Create World Screen](https://bugs.mojang.com/browse/MCPE-189600)
   - [Inconsistencies between the trailer and my experience, and even the video itself](https://bugs.mojang.com/browse/WEB-7134)

 ### Since October 2023, i have contacted Minecraft Support (part of Minecraft Help) for issues with the mash-up pack and if they could put it up (with Nintendo) to Minecraft Marketplace (for PC and mobile players to enjoy) because of piracy issue and i had to download Super Mario Mash-up Pack from the internet when i wanted to use it on other officially-supported platform because there is no way to get it in Minecraft Marketplace on PC and mobile officially, and they claimed that mash-up pack is already a Marketplace content, even though i cannot search for one on a catalog, and said they couldn't because it's 2 of the worst duo, licensing issue and (or) planned platform exclusivity.
 Until May 2024, over multiple attempts to ask / beg Minecraft to put the mash-up pack to multiple platforms, 3 of attempts resulted in Support staffs putting out reasons, with 2 of them being obviously "licensing issue" and the other one being planned platform exclusivity with no proper reasoning.